Polistes versicolor: Dominance hierarchy

 With the tropical P. Versicolor, colony founding can often occur by multiple females as foundress females join to construct a new nest or, more traditionally, queens can initiate new nests separately.
 Just after the founding phase, a linear reproductive dominance hierarchy is established.
 The dominant female holds a monopoly on egg-laying, thereby spending longer periods of time within the nest while the workers forage.
 The dominant female also receives a greater share of food than her nestmates.
 In contrast, rather than focus on reproduction, the subordinate foundresses take on the workload of the nest, working on cell construction, nest defense, and foraging (for prey, nectar, water, etc.).
 Conflicts of interest among future foundresses remain high as they compete over the shared resources of nourishment, such as protein.
 Unequal nourishment is often what leads to the size differences that result in dominant-subordinate position rankings.
-As egg-layers tend to receive more protein than those who are not egg-layers, as is the general pattern, the dominant-subordinate context in the yellow paper wasps is directly related to the exchange of food.
+As egg-layers tend to receive more protein than those who are not egg-layers, as is the general pattern, the dominant-subordinate context in P. versicolor is directly related to the exchange of food.
 Therefore, if during the winter aggregate, the female is able to obtain greater access to food, the female could thus reach a dominant position.
 This competition and aggression over resources suggest that winter aggregations can be fragile associations.
 Aggression is usually seen when a usurping female challenges the founder.
 This aggression can range from nipping to the more extreme physical forms of aggression such as biting and stinging (often fatal).

 Division of labor

-While the distribution of P. versicolor behavior in the post-emergence phase shows little relationship to an individual’s age, the distribution of labor appears instead to correlate with dominant and subordinate statuses (which tend to correlate with size).
+While the distribution of P. versicolor behavior in the post-emergence phase shows little relationship to an individual's age, the distribution of labor appears instead to correlate with dominant and subordinate statuses (which tend to correlate with size).
 Dominant females check cells, build new cells, and oviposit significantly more frequently than subordinates.
 Meanwhile, subordinate females also perform tasks like licking the nest petiole, feeding the larvae, and foraging more frequently than dominant females.
 Subordinates complete 81.4% of the total foraging activity, while dominants only complete 18.6% of the total foraging.